Esquimalt: History

 Even after the Oregon Treaty of 1846, the boundary between the British Gulf Islands and the U.S. islands in the Strait of Juan de Fuca and Puget Sound was not fully defined.
 An incident involving an American settler shooting an HBC farm pig on San Juan Island led to the Pig War with the United States in 1859.

 In 1865, the Royal Navy relocated the headquarters of its Pacific fleet from Valparaíso, Chile, to Esquimalt Harbour.
 In 1887, a military base was located at Work Point.
-In 1905, the Royal Navy abandoned the area, but the Pacific base of the new Royal Canadian Navy replaced it in 1910.
+In 1905, the Royal Navy abandoned the Esquimalt Royal Navy Dockyard, but the Pacific base of the new Royal Canadian Navy replaced it in 1910.
 Gradually, naval life and shipbuilding came to dominate the region's sense of identity.
 On September 1, 1912, Esquimalt was incorporated as a District Municipality.
 After World War I, it became one of Canada's major shipbuilding capitals.
 In 1887, the Esquimalt and Nanaimo Railway was built through the centre of town.

 In June 2010, the Royal Canadian Navy celebrated its 100th anniversary with a fleet review in the waters off Greater Victoria, by Canada's Governor General Michaëlle Jean.
 The review was attended by warships from Canada, France, New Zealand, Australia, Japan, the United States, and US and Canadian Coast Guard vessels.